M365 — Delete Payment Method

 Subscriptions list is overwhelming

-Difficult to scan when many items are shown and lacks visual hierarchy.
+Difficult to scan when many items shown; consider collapasing long lists.

 1